 The PFM society is made up of approximately 45-50 annual members consisting of local farmers, crafters, bakers and prepared food vendors.
 There is also a pool of approximately 50 casual vendors.
 All PFM vendors make, bake or grow their own products.

 The PFM society is governed by a board of nine volunteer directors.
-The market employs one part-time manager (Erin Trainer) and one part-time assistant manager (Erick Thompson), and retains one volunteer (Lynne Jones) for help on Saturdays.
-The PFM is grateful for the support of the City of Penticton, and is pleased to collaborate with the BC Association of Farmers’ Markets, the Downtown Penticton Association and Tourism Penticton.
+The market employs one part-time manager (Katherine Harris) and one part-time assistant manager (Carla Hick), and retains one volunteer (Lynne Jones) for help on Saturdays.
+The PFM is grateful for the support of the City of Penticton, and is pleased to collaborate with the BC Association of Farmers’ Markets, the Downtown Penticton Association and Travel Penticton.

 The PFM is proud to be part of a growing movement in this province and around the world that works to protect and enhance local, small-scale organic food systems.